Aubeterre: Geography

 Aubeterre is located some 25 km north by north-east of Troyes and 17 km south by south-west of Arcis-sur-Aube.
 Access to the commune is by the D677 road from Voué in the north passing through the length of the commune and the village and continuing to Feuges in the south.
 The commune is entirely flat farmland.

 The commune is served by the Procars Champagne Bus No. 7 bus from Troyes (bus station) to Arcis-sur-Aube and Mailly-le-Camp and vice versa.

 Neighbouring communes and villages

 History

 Before being called Aubeterre the name of the commune was Alba-Terra.
 On 1 January 2011 the communes of Aubeterre and Montsuzain integrated into the Community of communes Seine Melda Coteaux.
 A Primary Elementary School is located in the heart of the village next to City Hall.
-A coffee shop the Betty Boop-Diner is located on the D677 in the village.
-In late August 2013 the coffee shop changed its name and became Le Relais des amis (The Inn of friends).